The EP Series, Volume 1: Acoustic Covers

-The EP Series, Volume 1: Acoustic Covers is an EP by Danish singer-songwriter Tim Christensen, released on 17 December 2012 as music download and as numbered 10" vinyl record, limited to 1000 copies.
+The EP Series, Volume 1: Acoustic Covers is an EP by Danish singer-songwriter Tim Christensen, released on 17 December 2012 as a music download and as a numbered 10" vinyl record, limited to 1000 copies.
 A Japanese CD version with three bonus tracks was released on 20 February 2013.

 Overview

 In 2011–2013, Christensen recorded himself singing and playing guitar, using the built-in microphone and webcam of his laptop.
 These are known as the "Low Key/Late Night-sessions", referring to the low audio and video quality of the videos, and the time of recording, which was usually in the small hours of the night.
-The recordings were predominantly of Christensen's own material (released and unreleased), but also included a few cover versions, including "How Am I Supposed to Live Without You".
+The recordings were predominantly of Christensen's material (released and unreleased), but also included a few cover versions, including "How Am I Supposed to Live Without You".

 Inspired by these performances, Christensen recorded six cover songs in a very minimalistic and intimate way, featuring only Christensen singing and playing acoustic guitar.
 The last song is a duet with Irish singer-songwriter Gemma Hayes.